codex-academy/Nelisa-Narrative/Profile_Nelisa.md

 ### Mother of [Xolani](/Profile_Xolani.html) and grandmother of Ayanda.

-> I want to be able to analyze my sales to understand my business better.

 Lives in Khayelitsha, doesn’t have her own car but can use her brother’s bakkie when she needs to buy stock.

 Nelisa started her spaza shop 8 months ago, soon after her brother got his bakkie.